gstarr/gstarr.github.io/projects.md

 ## The Atlantic

 **[Life Timeline](https://www.theatlantic.com/timeline/)** <small>Editorial Lead // February 2017</small>
 Immersive interactive project showing how the world has changed during your lifetime.
 Worked for almost a year with freelancers, editors, designers, and developers to create and shape the database that powers the timeline.
 [Here](http://www.thedrum.com/news/2017/03/01/how-the-atlantic-created-personalized-timeline-your-life) is a write-up of the project and interview with my editor on the project.
-Winner of the [2017 Magazine Imagination Award](http://www.magazine.org/events/past-events/imagination-awards-2017).
+Winner of the [2017 MPA Imagination Award](http://www.magazine.org/events/past-events/imagination-awards-2017).

 **[Inside Jobs](https://www.theatlantic.com/projects/inside-jobs/)** <small>Assistant Art Director // November 2016</small>
 An oral history of the American workforce.
 Worked with visuals editor Emily Epstein to commission and direct 103 illustrations by [Rebecca Clarke](http://rebeccaclarke.info).
 Contributed to design process for final interactive dashboard.